-In connection with the Separation, we were required to establish tax-qualified pension and 401(k) plans and non-qualified excess pension and excess savings/deferred compensation plans with substantially the same terms as the analogous plans in place at our former parent company, which plans were required to remain in effect through at least December 31, 2015.
+In connection with our 2014 spinoff, we were required to establish tax-qualified pension and 401(k) plans and non-qualified excess pension and excess savings/deferred compensation plans with substantially the same terms as the analogous plans in place at our former parent company, which plans were required to remain in effect through 2015.
 Accordingly, our Compensation Committee adopted each of the plans described below.
 In connection with the expiration of the restricted period, the Compensation Committee undertakes an annual, comprehensive review of these plans, with a particular focus on whether any modifications are necessary or appropriate in light of current trends and best practices, the nature of our business and competitive factors.
-In 2016, the Compensation Committee concluded that the plans remained competitive and were not an undue burden on the Company, and no modifications to the plans were made in 2016.
+In 2017, the Compensation Committee concluded that the plans remained competitive and were not an undue burden on the Company, and no modifications to the plans were made in 2017.